Red wine and resveratrol: Good for your heart?

 Red wine and something in red wine called resveratrol might be heart healthy.
 Find out the facts, and hype, regarding red wine and its impact on your heart.By Mayo Clinic Staff

 Red wine, in moderation, has long been thought of as heart healthy.
-The alcohol and certain substances in red wine called antioxidants may help prevent heart disease by increasing levels of high-density lipoprotein (HDL) cholesterol (the "good" cholesterol) and protecting against artery damage.
+The alcohol and certain substances in red wine called antioxidants may help prevent coronary artery disease, the condition that leads to heart attacks.

-While the news about red wine might sound great if you enjoy a glass of red wine with your evening meal, doctors are wary of encouraging anyone to start drinking alcohol.
-That's because too much alcohol can have many harmful effects on your body.
+While the news about red wine might sound great if you enjoy a glass of red wine with your evening meal, doctors are wary of encouraging anyone to start drinking alcohol, especially if you have a family history of alcohol abuse.
+Too much alcohol can have many harmful effects on your body.